Georgia Lee (singer): Career

 songs, and on both appearances they were most enthusiastically applauded."

 After the war she took the name Georgia Lee and moved south to work in the cities and later in the United Kingdom.
 She performed and recorded with many artists and bands including Graeme Bell, Geraldo, Bruce Clarke, Port Jackson Jazz Band, George Trevare and the Max Williams Quintet.
 On Good Friday in 1947, as Dulcie Pitt, she sang "If I Had You" on radio programme Sports Parade and "in response to [listeners'] demand, she was given a repeat engagement."
 Thereafter she performed as Georgia Lee.
 Her delivery of "Blue Heaven" with Bell for a concert at the Century Theatre, Newcastle in October 1948 was described as a highlight for which she "gained most favour."
 During that year Lee was heard on Australian Broadcasting Commission (ABC)'s radio programmes, Show Business (Mondays) and The Hit Parade (Wednesdays) backed by Jim Gussey's ABC Dance Band.

+Georgia Lee's 1948 rendition of the song Strange Fruit is possibly the first Australian performance of the song, and ultimately proved so controversial it was banned from radio.
+The Georgia Lee Exhibition by the Australian Jazz Museum includes song samples and memorabilia.

 In late 1953 the singer relocated to London and was contracted to Geraldo's dance band by the following March.
 In December 1954 she declined a £2000 offer to renew her contract with Geraldo, preferring to sign with a new revue.
 In 1957 she toured with Nat King Cole on his Australian tour.
 In 1961, she acted in the television play Burst of Summer for the ABC, adapted from Oriel Gray's stage play.
 She also performed on TV on Graham Kennedy's In Melbourne Tonight and Bandstand.

 Lee is credited with being the first Indigenous Australian artist to record blues songs.
 Her 1962 album Georgia Lee Sings the Blues Down Under may have been only the second album to be released by an Australian woman and was the first Australian album recorded in stereo.
 Arranged by Brian Martin, the album features Raphael Melevende on trumpet, Jack Glenn on trombone, Alec Hutchison on clarinet and tenor sax, Ron Rosenberg on piano, John Frederick on bass, Horrie Weems on guitar and Alan Turnbull playing drums.
 In 2009 it was added to the National Film and Sound Archive's Sounds of Australia registry.

 Death

-Lee died on 23 April 2010, aged 89, in a Cairns nursing home.
+Georgia Lee died on 23 April 2010, aged 89, in a Cairns nursing home.
 Her niece, Wilma Reading, is a singer in her own right.